Using existing software#

 ==> phylobayesmpi: Executing phase: 'install'

-So we’ve just install phylobayesmpi with Spack, using dependencies already installed on the system, in seconds.
+So we’ve just installed phylobayesmpi with Spack, using dependencies already installed on the system, in seconds.
 Lovely.

 Exercise#